dafny-lang/dafny/docs/DafnyRef/Types.md

 the call graph that a cluster containing a greatest predicate must contain only greatest predicates, no other kinds of functions.

-[^fn-copredicate-restriction]: Higher-order function support in Dafny is
+[^fn-copredicate-restriction]: To be specific, Dafny has two forms of extreme predicates and lemmas, one in which `_k` has type `nat` and one in which it has type `ORDINAL` (the default).
+The continuous restriction applies only when `_k` is `nat`.
+Also, higher-order function support in Dafny is
     rather modest and typical reasoning patterns do not involve them, so this restriction is not as limiting as it would have been in, e.g., Coq.